vespa-engine/sample-apps/examples/lucene-linguistics/README.md

 The `lucene-linguistics` component is highly configurable.
 It has an optional `configDir` configuration parameter of type `path`.
-`configDir` is a directory to store linguistics resources, e.g. dictionaries with stopwords, etc., and is relative to the VAP root directory.
+`configDir` is a directory to store linguistics resources, e.g. dictionaries with stopwords, etc., and is relative to the application package root directory.

-There are several known problems that might happen when `configDir` is misconfigured.

-### `configDir` is specified, but doesn't exist or specified directory is empty

-If the `configDir` doesn't exist or is empty `vespa deploy` would fail with this error:
+If the `configDir` doesn't exist or is empty, `vespa deploy` would fail with this error:

 ```shell
 Uploading application package... done